WilliamBattsIII/doubleword/doc/CPU.md

 `%scr` is the System Control Register, and contains various bits of information relevant to the state of the CPU. `%scr` is a privileged register, meaning that attempting to read or write to it while in User mode will result in a Privilege Exception.

 # exceptions & interrupts
-All interrupt vectors not used here are general-purpose.
+All interrupt vectors not included in these specifications should be assumed to be general-purpose and available for software.
 ## exceptions
 All CPU exceptions are processed as interrupts.
 8 out of the 256 possible interrupt vectors are dedicated to exception handling. exception|interrupt vector